Punic people: 146 BC–700 AD

+Augustine is the last ancient writer to indicate that the Punic language was widely spoken.
 The last remains of a distinct Punic culture probably disappeared somewhere in the chaos during the fall of the Western Roman Empire.
-The demographic and cultural characteristics of the region were thoroughly transformed by turbulent events such as the Vandals' wars with Byzantines, the forced population movements that followed and the Muslim conquest of North Africa in the 7th century AD.
+The demographic and cultural characteristics of the region were thoroughly transformed by turbulent events such as the Vandals' wars with Byzantines and the population movements that followed, as well as the Muslim conquest of North Africa in the 7th century AD.
+After the Muslim conquest of the Maghreb, the geographer al-Bakri described a people who spoke a language which was not Berber, Latin, or Coptic, living in Sirte, where spoken Punic survived well past written use.
+Whether this refers to some remnant Punic population is uncertain; if it does, it represents the last known record of the people's existence.